 Diabetes Dog: Smelling Danger

 Jamie Langham wants a dog.
 But not just any dog.
-She wants a dog that could save her life.
+She wants a Diabetic Alert Dog – a dog that could save her life.

 Jamie was diagnosed with type 1 diabetes shortly after her 16th birthday, and just before starting her junior year at Jenks High School.